 Chorizo Candelario originates in the municipality of Candelaria in Salamanca province of Castilla y León region of Spain.
 It is made from lean pork, pork fat and is always seasoned with pimentón, oregano and garlic.
-Stuffed into straight casing in a shape of a loop.
+Stuffed into a straight or U-shaped casing.
 The same area produces another well known chorizo called "White Chorizo Candelario" (Chorizo Blanco Candelario) which is made without pimentón.
-All other ingredients and processing steps remain the same as in Chorizo Candelario.
+The processing steps remain the same for both chorizos.

 |Lean pork: head, loin, shoulder, legs||1000 g||2.2 lb|

 |Salt||28 g||4.5 tsp|

 |Pimentón, hot||2.0 g||1 tsp|

 |Garlic, smashed||3.5 g||1 clove|

 |Wine||15 ml||1 Tbsp|